eth-cscs/abcpy/doc/source/getting_started.rst

 To infer uncertainty of our parameters, we follow the same steps as in our previous examples: We choose summary statistics, distance, inference scheme, backend and kernel.
 We will skip the definitions that have not changed from the previous section.
 However, we would like to point out the difference in definition of the distance.
-Since we are now considering two observed datasets, we need to define an distances on them separately.
+Since we are now considering two observed datasets, we need to define a distance on each one of them separately.
 Here, we use the Euclidean distance for each observed data set and corresponding simulated dataset.
 You can use two different distances on two different observed datasets.